 Once you know what you are looking for in a cold-weather RV, the next step is to find a model that offers those features.
 Whether you are looking for a travel trailer, a fifth wheel, a Class C motorhome or a Class A motorhome, here are some great options to help start your search.

-Other travel trailers to consider: Windjammer 3008W, Lance 4Seasons, Heartland Bighorn, Keystone Raptor, Starcraft Launch
+Other travel trailers to consider: Windjammer 3008w travel trailer, Lance 4Seasons, Heartland Bighorn, Keystone Raptor, Starcraft Launch

 Why it stands out: Simple observation at many campgrounds will tell you that Montana is a popular fifth wheel model.